Skip to main content

 Checkpoint 22.16.4.

-The class NumberWrapper manages a single integer value on the heap.
+The class NumberWrapper manages an array of two integer values on the heap.
 (Which is admittedly a kind of silly thing to do.)

-Implement the copy constructor for `NumberWrapper.
-It is declared inside the class, you will implement it outside the class (at line 36).
+Implement the copy constructor for NumberWrapper.
+It is declared inside the class, you will implement it outside the class (at line 42).
 It should make a deep copy of the managed memory.

 Checkpoint 22.16.5.

-The class NumberWrapper manages a single integer value on the heap.
+The class NumberWrapper manages an array of two integer values on the heap.
 (Which is admittedly a kind of silly thing to do.)

-Implement the assignment operator `NumberWrapper.
-It is declared inside the class, you will implement it outside the class (at line 36).
+Implement the assignment operator NumberWrapper.
+It is declared inside the class, you will implement it outside the class (at line 42).
 It should make a deep copy of the managed memory.

 Don’t forget to check for self-assignment!
 If you have a use after free error, it could be due to not handling self-assignment correctly.